-A gummy bear will grow when placed in a variety of liquids by using the process known as osmosis.
-Since the gummy bear water was removed when it was created when a gummy bear is placed in water the water will move into the bear by osmosis.
+Did you know a gummy bear will grow when placed in a variety of liquids by using the process known as osmosis?
+Since the gummy bear water was removed when it was created, when you place a gummy bear in water the water will move into the bear by osmosis.
 But in which liquid will the gummy bear grow the most?
 Find out as we use the scientific method in this gummy bear science experiment!

-As one of our favorite science experiments of all time, we call it Gummy Bear Osmosis, one of our contributors, Jordyn C. Jordyn, performed this gummy bear osmosis experiment with her children, and we will share her results with you below, but if you’d like to perform your own experiment, here is what you will need.
+Undoubtedly, this is one of our favorite science experiments of all time, we call it Gummy Bear Osmosis.
+One of our contributors, Jordyn C. Jordyn, performed this gummy bear osmosis experiment with her children, and we will share her results with you below, but if you’d like to perform your own experiment, here is what you will need.

-Scientific Terms to Know For the Gummy Bear Experiment
+Scientific Terms to Know For the Gummy Bear Science Experiment

 - osmosis – passing of a material (like water) through a membrane (a gummy bear)

 - equilibrium – a state where opposite forces are balanced so one isn’t stronger than the other

 - membrane – a thin, soft layer of material that separates two things

 - cells – basic building blocks of all things

 - semi-permeable – only certain, small molecules can get through